||Page last updated|

 If you are going to use value pricing, do you need a shop rate at all?

 Is $60 per hour a good rate?
 It wasn't set scientifically, but at $1 per minute, it is convenient for quick tasks, and for things like repairs, where the time required is a mystery.
 It is consistent with other shop rates... if anything, slightly low.
-Probably $70 - $75 per hour would be closer to my proper rate, if I did the calculations.
+Probably $70 - $80 per hour would be closer to my proper rate, if I did the calculations.
 That would also be closer to the rate other shops charge.
+I have recently raised my rate to $90 per hour ($1.50 per minute) because, after the customer left, I still had to clean up and put everything away - taking almost as much time as I had been paid for.
 I don't want to compete unfairly with somebody who has to feed family with their woodworking.
+Some other local woodworkers have copied my rate as convenient and a friendly way to help someone who just needs a little work.
 My competitors have remained good friends, and we help each other out.

 What does a customer get for the shop rate?
 They get me, no helper, any combination of machines in my shop, and all the glue, sandpaper, and similar expendable supplies they need to use the shop.
 They bring their own wood, hinges, and other supplies.